Eptick/spring-boot-coding-example/README.md

 Transfer/sec:     21.81MB

 ## Decision
+### schema.sql & data.sql
+I could use the JPA solution for auto ddl generation but I chose the sql variant to show my SQL understanding skill.
 ### fixedRate for @Scheduled instead of anything else
 We want the notification to run on app startup, if something fails, when we start the app we want it to notify about latest books